-Read on to find out how we apply the Agile methodology in our projects and see some best practices that help us deliver high-quality work to our clients.
+Read on to find out how we apply the Agile methodologies in our projects and see some best practices that help us deliver high-quality work to our clients.

+Just a quick recap: here’s a short agile methodology overview.
 Agile was born as a methodology in 2001 with the publication of the Agile Manifesto.
-Since then, we’ve witnessed the emergence of many different agile frameworks have such as Scrum, Kanban, Lean, or Extreme Programming (XP).
+Since then, we’ve witnessed the emergence of many different agile methods and frameworks have such as Scrum, Kanban, Lean, or Extreme Programming (XP).

-Most development teams work in Scrum or XP.
+Most development teams work in Scrum or XP for iterative development.
 Service-oriented teams like IT, HR, and other business teams tend to use Kanban.

 Note that the Agile Manifesto didn’t prescribe things like daily stand-up meetings or two-week iterations.
 It offered a set of core values that put some things over others.

-The realization of these values is entirely up to a team and can take on many different shapes.
+The realization of these values is entirely up to an agile development team and can take on many different shapes.
 It’s good to remember that.
 Agile teams often combine practices from a few different frameworks, putting that mix together with methods that are unique to the team.
 To us, that’s a practical approach – it’s not about “Scrum,” but about agility itself.

 Why we implement Agile

-Here are a few things that make Agile indispensable to our software development teams:
+Here are a few things that make Agile indispensable to our teams:

 - Quick response to changes – whether it’s changes in the marketplace or new feedback from end users, Agile enables us to quickly change the direction of development without going against plans formulated over months.
 Shipping in small increments allows our teams to gather feedback and integrate it at minimal cost.